NomicFoundation/hardhat-website/src/content/plugin-development/tutorial/network-connection.md

 pnpm build
 ```

-Then, let's create a script in the `example-project` which uses your plugin.
+Then, let's create a script in the `example-project` that uses your plugin.

 Create the file `packages/example-project/scripts/my-account-example.ts` with this code: